 Above: Columbian/Eurasian Exchange (Black Cherry/Garlic Mustard), 2013

 Garlic mustard (Alliaria petiolata) is native to Eurasia.
 Since Europeans arrived in the northeastern Americas, it has spread throughout much of the northeast and mid-west United States and Canada.
 Young shoots were eaten by peasants in Europe, so its introduction may have been purposeful.
 It thrives in forested communities and edge habitats.
 With no known natural enemies here (deer avoid it), it has the potential to spread broadly, specifically into areas disturbed by human activity.
-There are risks of further introduction to similar climatic zones in other continents.

 Above: Barberry is a popular garden ornamental that came to the north eastern United States from the mountains of Japan, via St. Petersburg.
 It is now naturalized across much of the East Coast, where it is avoided by deer and thus flourishes as an understory plant.